madebylucke/madebylucke/README.md

 # Lucas Christiansson - @luckelc

 Hi, I'm Lucas - a student based in Sweden studying at [Nösnäs](https://www.stenungsund.se/webbsidor/huvudmeny/barnutbildning/gymnasium/nosnasgymnasiet) high school.
-I'm currently learning HTML and CSS in school and on my spare time I started learning C# 3 years ago until recently when I switched to C++.
+I'm currently learning HTML and CSS in school.
+I started learning C# on my spare time 3 years ago until recently when I switched to C++.

+I love to learn new stuff and have recently started working with React and NodeJs to compliment my work in my web development process.

 ### Skills